19pasmo/neo-n3-smart-contract-tutorial/README.md

 A step-by-step guide to deploying and interacting with a smart contract on Neo N3.
 # How to Deploy and Interact with a Smart Contract on Neo N3

 This tutorial will guide you through the process of writing, deploying, and interacting with a simple smart contract on the Neo N3 blockchain.
-By the end of this tutorial, you will have a working smart contract and a basic understanding of Neo's development  tools.
+By the end of this tutorial, you will have a working smart contract and a basic understanding of NEO's development  tools.

 ---